specdb/specdb/docs/spectra.rst

 `XSpectrum1D`_ class provided
 in `linetools <http://linetools.readthedocs.io/en/latest/>`_.

+.. _retrieve-spectra:

 Retrieving Spectra
 ==================

-There are several methods in `specdb` to retrieve spectra from a database instantiated in the :ref:`specdb-class`.
+There are several methods to retrieve spectra from a database instantiated in the :ref:`specdb-class`.
-But we *strongly recommend* that the default approach
+But we *strongly recommend* that the default approach be:
-be:

 1. Perform a meta query.
 2. Inspect the table returned.